Services for Older Adults - Home

 Click here for articles of interest to older adults and the people who care for them

-Brooklyn Public Library's Services for Older Adults Department offers many special programs and events especially tailored for the 50+ audience.
+Brooklyn Public Library's Services for Older Adults Department offers many inclusive programming and services tailored for the 50+ audience.
 These include lectures, films, performances and educational programs that reflect the wide interests of today's older adults.
-We also provide:
+See our list of services below.

 Serving nursing homes, senior centers, and adult day-care centers, we supply seniors with reading and viewing materials.
 Included are books in English and other languages (some in large print); "Bi-Folkal Kits", a collection of memorabilia to spark discussion; and videos and audio books.

 Books to Go Application (PDF)

 Books by Mail